anonymous-bye/UpworkFeederBin/README.md

 ## Chrome extensions

 • Keyboard shortcuts to close Chrome tabs (Not necessary in this version.
-Only used on legacy version)
+Only used on legacy version.)

 https://chrome.google.com/webstore/detail/keyboard-shortcuts-to-clo/fipfgiejfpcdacpjepkohdlnjonchnal